-Note: Alcohol is only permitted to be consumed in individual residence rooms/suite.
+Note: Alcoho ol is only permitted to be consumed in individual residence rooms/suite.
 The legal drinking age in Ontario is 19 years.

-- a) Attending Residence Orientation under the influence of alcohol. - b) Open alcohol, where prohibited. - c) Possession of single serving glass containers (i.e. beer bottles, coolers). - d) Possession of drinking and/or drinking game paraphernalia, including but not limited to funnels, beer bongs, beer pong kits or tables, etc. - e) Possession of alcohol beverages with more than 40% concentration of alcohol (by volume). - Possession of large volume 'common source' alcohol containers.
-Large volume alcohol containers are defined as:

-(A) a container that holds more than 550mL of beer, malt liquor, cider, coolers or pre-mixed cocktails or (B) a container that holds more than 1.18L (40 ounces) of any type of alcohol other than beer such as wine, liquor, or cocktail mixes.
+LEVEL 1 a) b) c) d) e) f) Attending Residence Orientation under the influence of alcohol.
+Open alcohol, where prohibited.
+Possession of single serving glass containers (i.e. beer bottles, coolers).
+Possession of drinking and/or drinking game paraphernalia, including but not limited to funnels, beer bongs, beer pong kits or tables, etc. Possession of alcohol beverages with more than 40% concentration of alcohol (by volume).
+Possession of large volume 'common source' alcohol containers.
+Large volume alcohol containers are defined as: (A) a container that holds more than 550mL of beer, malt liquor, cider, coolers or pre-mixed cocktails or (B) a container that holds more than 1.18L (40 ounces) of any type of alcohol other than beer such as wine, liquor, or cocktail mixes.
 Examples of large volume 'common source' alcohol containers include King cans, Quart Bottles, Kegs, Mini kegs, 60ozs and Texas Mickeys.
-LEVEL 3 g) Consumption or possession of alcohol by residents or guests under the legal drinking age or those on alcohol probation. b) Drinking games or promotion of a social function, activity or contest in which the consumption of beverages is either the primary focus or used as a penalty, typically in response to a specified cue or prompt. i) Imposing the physical effects of intoxication on the Residence Community, for example vomiting, passing out, aggressive or significantly disruptive behaviour, or needing medical assistance. j) Making or selling alcohol in Residence. k) Purchasing or supplying persons under the legal drinking age with alcohol.l) Influencing, forcing and/or promoting the consumption of alcohol by a resident and/or guest on another.
+LEVEL 3 g) Consumption or possession of alcohol by residents or guests under the legal drinking age or those on alcohol probation. h) Drinking games or promotion of a social function, activity or contest in which the consumption of beverages is either the primary focus or used as a penalty, typically in response to a specified cue or prompt. i) i) Imposing the physical effects of intoxication on the Residence Community, for example vomiting, passing out, aggressive or significantly disruptive behaviour, or needing medical assistance.
+Making or selling alcohol in Residence. l) k) l) Purchasing or supplying persons under the legal drinking age with alcohol.
+Influencing, forcing and/or promoting the consumption of alcohol by a resident and/or guest on another.